Hearts of Palm Salad features hearts of palm, creamy avocado, and sweet-tart pink grapefruit. Delicious, healthy, easy, and elegant!

 - When you are finished, squeeze the juice out of the remaining grapefruit into a different, small bowl and reserve for later.

-- Repeat for the second grapefruit.
+- Repeat with the second grapefruit.

 - Drain and rinse the hearts of palm.
 Pat dry and slice into ⅓-inch-thick coins.
 Add to bowl with the grapefruit.